-Although the platform does contain fonts from the world’s biggest type foundries, they’re often not their flagship products, which are sold through other distributors such as myfonts.com and Adobe Fonts.
+Although the platform contains fonts from the world’s biggest type foundries, they’re often not their flagship products, which are sold through distributors such as myfonts.com and Adobe Fonts.

 That doesn’t mean that these aren’t high-quality fonts though.
 They offer support for a lot of languages and OpenType features.

 The Advantages Of Using Google Web Fonts

 Free for commercial use – the fonts in the library are covered by open licenses, giving you endless options with how you use them.
 They can also be downloaded for use in print projects without the need for further licenses.

 They’re easy to use – Google has made it particularly easy to add them to your site.